BNC connector: Name

+Other suggestions include Bayonet Navy Connector: Bayonet N Connector, Bayonet Nut Coupling, Barrel Nut Connector, Bayonet Nipple Connector, Baby N Connector, British Naval/National Connector, and Berkeley Nucleonics Corporation.

 Description

 The BNC connector features two bayonet lugs on the female connector; mating is fully achieved with a quarter turn of the coupling nut.
 It uses an outer conductor with slots and some plastic dielectric on each gender connector.
 This dielectric causes increasing losses at higher frequencies.
 Above 4 GHz, the slots may radiate signals, so the connector is usable, but not necessarily stable, up to about 11 GHz.
 BNC connectors are made to match the characteristic impedance of cable at either 50 ohms or 75 ohms (with other impedances such as 93 ohms for ARCNET available though less common).
-They are usually applied for voltages below 500 volts.
+They are usually applied for frequencies below 4 GHz and voltages below 500 volts.
 The interface specifications for the BNC and many other connectors are referenced in MIL-STD-348.

-Use
+Usage

-The BNC was originally designed for military use and has gained wide acceptance in video and RF applications to 2 GHz.
+The BNC was originally designed for military use and has gained wide acceptance in video and RF applications up to 2 GHz.
 BNC connectors are used with miniature-to-subminiature coaxial cable in radio, television, and other radio-frequency electronic equipment.
 They were commonly used for early computer networks, including ARCnet, the IBM PC Network, and the 10BASE2 variant of Ethernet.

 The BNC connector is used for signal connections such as: